Crossing the Atlantic by private jet

 We have many pet-owners wishing to travel by private flight with their animals.
 For transatlantic flights, this can be when people are relocating or travelling for longer periods, and they would like their pet to travel in the cabin alongside them.
 Providing all pet documentation is up to date, we can make all the arrangements for your pet to travel with you on transatlantic flights.
 Flying with pets by private jet.

-Yes, private jet empty legs are one-way positioning flights when the aircraft is returning empty across the Atlantic.
+Yes, private jet empty legs (one-way flights when the aircraft is returning or repositioning empty) are sometimes available across the Atlantic.
 They can offer discounts of up to 75% for one-way flights at short notice.
 For latest empty legs download the PrivateFly app.

 In some cases, clients may choose to refuel, but for many the ideal flight is the fastest and most direct non-stop flight across the Atlantic – and there are number of private aircraft types that can do this.